nielscup/CustomCamera/README.md

 # Custom Camera Plugin for Xamarin

-Custom Camera for Xamarin.iOS and Xamarin.Android
+Custom Camera for Xamarin.iOS and Xamarin.Android.
+This plugin will let you add a custom camera view to your Xamarin project.
+Easily select either front or rear facing camera from within your code.

 #### Setup
 * Coming soon to NuGet